mne-tools/mne-lsl/README.md

 # To do
-  - GUI (in progress)
   - Tutorial
   - More cpu-efficient decoder class
   - Numba optimization

 There are still plenty of possibilities to optimize the speed in many parts of the code.
 Any contribution is welcome.
-Please contact lee.kyuh@gmail.com for any comment / feedback.
+Please contact arnaud.desvachez@gmail.com or lee.kyuh@gmail.com for any comment / feedback.

 # Copyright and license